Taxco Guerrero Mexico Travel Guide 2023: Things To Do, Where To Stay, + More!

 HOW TO MOVE AROUND TAXCO

-When you arrive in Taxco, you are welcomed by a very busy main road that cut the hilly town in two parts.
+When you arrive at Taxco, you are welcomed by a very busy main road that cuts the hilly town into two parts.

 Cute kids will approach you asking if you need a taxi and of course, you do as you wouldn’t want to carry all your stuff up the steep roads.

 A lovely white VW beetle is there ready to take me to my hostel.